ajiva84/Financial-Planning-MonteCarlos/README.md

 ## Usage

-Use the following command to run the loan applocation
+Use the following command to run the financial planning app

 ```git to the directory and type
  jupyter lab